algolia/api-clients-automation/website/docs/contributing/testing/common-test-suite.md

 ## Add common tests to every clients

 You might want to test how every clients behaves, without having to duplicate the same tests.
-We provide 4 methods on every clients, common to all languages, that are called [`custom requests`](/docs/clients/guides/requests-to-non-supported-endpoint).
+We provide 4 methods on every clients, common to all languages.

-You can find [the `common` folder](https://github.com/algolia/api-clients-automation/tree/main/tests/CTS/methods/requests/common) in the CTS too, which will [adding a test](#how-to-add-test) in this folder will generate tests for all the clients.
+You can find [the common folder](https://github.com/algolia/api-clients-automation/tree/main/tests/CTS/methods/requests/common) in the CTS too.
+[Adding a test](#how-to-add-test) in this folder will generate tests for all the clients.

 ## Get the list of remaining CTS to implement